omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/overview.md

 ---
-description: Understanding what is the Wallet SDK Web
+description: Understanding what is the Wallet SDK
 id: overview
 slug: /overview
 tags: [wallet-sdk-web]